-Let us see what is the meaning of clauses and its types.
+Let us see what is the meaning of clauses and their types.
 We can group different words available as verbs, adverbs, adjectives, nouns, etc. So the sentence is a combination of these words that are arranged in a meaningful way.
-And the phrases are the group of words which don't have exact meaning or a subject or not even a verb.
-Hence by adding them in the sentences will provide meaning.
+And the phrases are the group of words that don't have exact meaning or a subject or not even a verb.
+Hence adding them in the sentences will provide meaning.

 Thus the clause lies in the middle of the sentence and the phrases.
 It has a definite meaning, subject, predicate, and a verb.
 Now we will learn about kinds of clauses and clauses examples.